Clemv95/jackett-ygg/README.md

-# Jackett with YGGTorrent Indexers
+# Jackett with YGGTorrent, La Cale Indexers

 Thanks to @almottier for making the Prowlarr version, i've forked his repo to make the same thing to Jackett